Food And Nutrition

 This course is the foundational course in the Culinary Pathway and Food Science, Dietetics and Nutrition Pathway.
 Experiences will include food safety and sanitation, culinary techniques, food selection, and basic nutrition with a focus on career readiness.
 Student leadership and competitive events (FCCLA) may be integrated into this course.

 Core Standards of the Course

-Students will consistently demonstrate kitchen safety procedures and sanitation techniques.
+Students will consistently demonstrate food safety procedures and sanitation techniques.
+(Suggested 6 days)

-Apply established safety rules and guidelines to maintain a safe working environment.
+Apply established safety rules and guidelines in a work environment.

-- Avoid plastic on or near the range.
+- Avoid flammable materials or clothing on or near the range.

 - Turn handles away from the front of the range.

-- Lift lids on hot foods away from you.
+- Lift lids on hot foods to direct steam away.

 - Use hot pads or oven mitts for handling hot baking pans.

 - Keep chemicals away from food.